-Instructor: Dave Wells
+Instructor: Dave Wells Duration: 4 hours, 30 minutes

 Data quality is a large and complex field with many dimensions.
 Every data quality practitioner needs to have a foundation built upon concepts, principles, and terminology that are common in quality management.
 Building upon that foundation, they need to understand how quality management concepts and principles are applied to data, as well as the language and terminology that specifically apply to data quality.